-Welcome to episode 14 of The Real Podcast, brought to you by Real Kombucha, brewers of the non-alcoholic alternative to a fine wine or champagne, now served in some of the UK’s best bars, restaurants, pubs and hotels, not to mention right here online.
+Welcome to episode 14 of The Real Podcast, brought to you by Real Kombucha, brewers of the non-alcoholic alternative to a sparkling wine, now served in some of the UK’s best bars, restaurants, pubs and hotels, not to mention right here online.
 Our podcast is available on Apple, Spotify, Google Podcasts… all the usual places, so make sure you subscribe.

 Last Thursday we headed into East London to chat to Jamie Crummie, a former human rights and refugee lawyer who has turned his attentions to one of the most under-publicised issues we’re currently facing.
 Food waste amounts to around 8% of greenhouse gas emissions*, and yet 70% of Brits are unaware of the link between what’s dumped in the dustbin at the end of the day and the biggest crisis of our times: climate change.